Loading Content...

 Population

-Dublin, Texas, a small urban center with a population of 4,786 in 2022, has experienced significant fluctuations in property crime rates over the past decade.
-From 2010 to 2022, the total number of property crimes decreased dramatically by 70.69%, from 58 to 17 incidents.
-This substantial reduction occurred alongside a modest population decrease of 1.85% during the same period, from 4,876 to 4,786 residents.
+Dublin, located in Texas, has experienced notable fluctuations in property crime rates over the past decade, alongside changes in its population.
+From 2010 to 2022, the total number of property crimes decreased significantly from 58 to 17, representing a 70.69% reduction.
+During this same period, the city's population grew from 4,876 to 4,786, a slight decrease of 1.85%.

-Burglary incidents in the city have shown a notable downward trend over time.
-In 2010, there were 21 burglaries reported, which peaked at 52 in 2012 before declining to 13 in 2022, representing a 38.10% decrease over the 12-year period.
-When adjusted for population, the burglary rate per 1,000 people decreased from 4.31 in 2010 to 2.72 in 2022.
-The city's contribution to state-wide burglary statistics has remained relatively consistent, fluctuating between 0.01% and 0.03% of the state's total, indicating that the local trend generally aligns with broader state patterns.
+Burglary trends in the city have shown a substantial decline over time.
+In 2010, there were 21 burglaries reported, which decreased to 13 in 2022, representing a 38.10% reduction.
+When adjusted for population, the burglary rate fell from 4.31 per 1,000 people in 2010 to 2.72 per 1,000 in 2022.
+The city's share of state burglaries increased slightly from 0.01% in 2010 to 0.02% in 2022, suggesting that while local burglaries decreased, they did not fall as rapidly as the state average.

-Larceny theft cases have seen an even more dramatic decline.
-From 36 incidents in 2010, the number peaked at 98 in 2011 before plummeting to just 2 cases in 2022, marking a 94.44% decrease.
-The rate per 1,000 residents fell from 7.38 in 2010 to 0.42 in 2022.
-The city's share of state-wide larceny theft has remained consistently low, never exceeding 0.02% and dropping to 0.00% in recent years, suggesting that the local reduction outpaced the state average.
+Larceny theft incidents have seen a dramatic decrease over the years.
+From 36 cases in 2010, the number dropped to just 2 in 2022, a remarkable 94.44% reduction.
+The rate per 1,000 people decreased from 7.38 in 2010 to 0.42 in 2022.
+The city's contribution to state larceny theft cases remained consistently low, at 0.01% in 2010 and dropping to 0% by 2022, indicating that larceny theft in the city decreased more rapidly than the state average.